 Are you wondering how to finance your studies during the corona crisis?
 The presentation

 Financial Support for Students during the Corona Pandemic, Ulm Students' Union lists the possibilities for financial support.
+In addition to interest-free loans from the

 How do I get my THU card (Studierendenausweis)?